input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 ### Envelope Field Definitions

 1. **peer** - The Ed25519 Public Key which matches the senders Peer ID in the IPFS Network.
-   The senders peer ID can be derived from this public key, and must be valid.
+  The sender’s peer ID can be derived from this public key, and MUST be valid.
 2. **seq** - Message Sequence.
    A UUIDv7 that defined both a unique Nonce, and a Timestamp.
    Prevents and helps detect message duplication.